English (ENG)

 ENG 105 Technical Writing (3 Credits)

 This course is an introduction to technical and professional writing.
 It is designed to help students from a variety of majors to master the composition skills needed for careers in business and industry.
-The student will learn the principles and conventions of technical writing and practice those conventions in a variety of assignments that would typically be encountered in the work place.
+Students will learn the principles and conventions of technical writing and practice those conventions in a variety of assignments that would typically be encountered in the workplace.

 Pre-requisites: ENG 101 with a minimum grade of C or TRANSFERRED ENG 101 with a score of 889 or Pre-reg.
 Eng 101 waiver only with a score of 906 or COLLEGE DEGREE with a score of 988 or Transf.
 Eng 101 Mth 100 with a score of 999